lifting-bits/mcsema/README.md

 #### Step 3: Dependencies
 You can either build them yourself using our [cxx-common](https://github.com/trailofbits/cxx-common) dependency manager or download a pre-built package.
+Only the LLVM 5.0.1 package is supported right now, and you should build it using the Visual Studio 2017 Win64 generator with the LLVM 5.0.1 toolchain.
+The cxx-common script will automatically take care of this requirement.

 Binaries (extract to C:\Projects\tob_libraries)
 * [LLVM 5](https://s3.amazonaws.com/cxx-common/libraries-llvm50-windows10-amd64.7z)